cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 printflush message1
 ```

-When compiled with `target-optimization` set to `compatible`, the code is
+When compiled with `builtin-evaluation` set to `compatible`, the code is

 ```mlog
 lookup item *tmp0 18